-The success of any LASIK procedure depends more on the skills and experience of the surgeon than other surgical procedures.
-A qualified surgeon should meet the following basic criteria: board certification by the American Board of Ophthalmology, with advanced training in cornea and refractive surgery; skills and experience with a prominent ophthalmology practice, having performed thousands of LASIK and refractive surgical procedures; and the ability to help patients understand potential outcomes and complications.
+The success of LASIK depends largely on the skills and experience of the surgeon.
+A qualified surgeon should meet the following basic criteria: board certification by the American Board of Ophthalmology, advanced training in cornea and refractive surgery, experience with a prominent ophthalmology practice, experience performing LASIK and refractive surgical procedures, and the ability to help patients understand potential outcomes and complications.
 While the proliferation of LASIK ad campaigns may tempt price-conscious consumers, remember this: LASIK is a lifetime investment.
 Taking the time to research the credentials and experience of the surgeon is important in achieving the best results.

 The cornea is easily numbed with eye drops during the procedure.
 Most patients say they have little to no discomfort both during and after LASIK.

 Recovery is fast.
-The first couple of hours after surgery, the eye feels somewhat irritated, with a burning sensation and some tearing.
+The first couple of hours after surgery, your eye may feel somewhat irritated, with a burning sensation and some tearing.
 Vision is typically blurry during this time.
-Most patients nap for a couple of hours to rest the eyes.
+We recommend you go home and nap for a couple of hours following surgery in order to rest your eyes.
 After several hours, the irritation goes away and the vision begins to clear.
 The day after surgery, most irritating sensations are completely gone and vision is remarkably clear.

-A mild sedative is available prior to surgery to encourage relaxation during the procedure and to encourage sleep afterward.
-The surgeons and operating room technicians often talk throughout the procedure to put patients at ease.
+A mild sedative is available prior to surgery to help you relax during the procedure as well as to encourage sleep afterward.
+The surgeons and operating room technicians will walk you through each step during the procedure, which puts many patients at ease.

-Some patients may prefer to have each eye done on different days.
-In most cases, however, both eyes are done on the same day.
+Some patients may prefer to have each eye done on different days, but in most cases, both eyes are done on the same day.
 This avoids the period of imbalance that occurs if one eye still needs correction while the other one doesn’t.

 You will be lying back in a comfortable chair, staring up into a fixation light.
-During the procedure, a speculum, or lid separator, is used to hold the eyelid open and to prevent blinking.
-The surgeon has complete control of the laser at all times and, if the need should arise, can stop the procedure until the patient can focus on the fixation light.
+During the LASIK procedure, a speculum, or lid separator, is used to hold your eyelid open and to prevent blinking.
+The surgeon has complete control of the laser at all times and, if the need should arise, can stop the procedure until you can focus again on the fixation light.

 With any medical procedure, there is not a guarantee of perfect vision.
-Almost everyone experiences improved vision, however, and most see well enough to pass a drivers’ test without corrective lenses.
+However, almost everyone experiences improved vision, and most see well enough to pass a drivers test without corrective lenses.
 It is important to know that LASIK does not eliminate the need for reading glasses.
 Beginning at around the age of 40, a condition called presbyopia usually appears, requiring reading glasses or bifocal correction.
-The laser cannot correct presbyopia at this time; however, there are some promising treatment options on the horizon.
+The laser cannot correct presbyopia at this time; however, patients with presbyopia may qualify for the KAMRA Corneal Inlay procedure.